KRFH/vrp-app/README.md

 - Editable node table
 - Map view of routes and nodes
 - 24‑hour Gantt view of each vehicle's schedule
+- Custom route visualisation by selecting nodes in order
 - Cached solutions saved to `solution_cache.json`
 - Comprehensive logging system for solver execution tracking
 - Log viewer in the UI to monitor solver performance and execution details